A Typist's Companion for

 - How to re-ink a ribbon: "Once a ribbon has run out of ink, and

-from the typewriter.
+ribbon from the typewriter.
 Get a bottle of STAMP-PAD INK, the

-same colour as the ribbon (this works best with single-colour ribbons).
-Keeping the
+same colour as the ribbon (this works best with single-colour

-like $5, and one little bottle will last you for many
+ink is like $5, and one little bottle will last you for many

 re-inkings.
-Stamp-pad ink is ideal, because like typewriter ink, it doesn't readily
+Stamp-pad ink is ideal, because like typewriter ink,

 - Ink rollers for Blickensderfers and other ink-roller

-can be procured at a good office supply shop.
+machines can be procured at a good office supply shop.
 Buy

 - Hammonds originally came with a rubberized cloth impression

 protection strips that go around the wheel to protect the inner

 tube from being punctured by the spokes.
-Cut off a piece one half
+Cut off a piece one